 You were probably thinking, “This all sounds really good, but what we really need is a rousing cabaret number with Golden Girl Bea Arthur.”
 Well, you got it, buddy!
 Cut to Tatooine and the famous Cantina at Mos Eisley space port.
 Bartender Bea Arthur rips into a rousing torch song with the cantina regulars, who may be wretched scum and villains but are still way into melancholy cabaret acts.
 These scum and villains do a lot of hugging and back patting and misty-eyed looking off into the distance while talking about how times just aren’t simple anymore, and sometimes we have to bid farewell to fond friends and memories.
 I know bad guys can get nostalgic and do soul-searching sometimes, but do we really need to see Greedo knocking one back and going, “Yeah, I used to be somebody.”

-So after an endless parade of wookie cooking, wookie porn, Bea Arthur musical numbers, Jefferson Starship, holograms of clowns, and wookie arm waving, Chewbacca finally gets home, which allows Han Solo to hug a lot of wookies.
+So after an endless parade of wookiee cooking, wookiee porn, Bea Arthur musical numbers, Jefferson Starship, holograms of clowns, and wookiee arm waving, Chewbacca finally gets home, which allows Han Solo to hug a lot of wookiees.
 But wait!
 Who could be knocking on the door on Life Day Eve?
 Why, it’s Luke Skywalker!
 And here’s Princess Leia looking all whacked out on space cocaine.
 And C3PO because why not!
-Life Day consists of a bunch of wookies loitering at a tree for about five minutes while Princess Leia belts out a song set to the tune of the Star Wars theme that reminds me of that Saturday Night Live skit where Bill Murray sings the Star Wars lounge song.
+Life Day consists of a bunch of wookiees loitering at a tree for about five minutes while Princess Leia belts out a song set to the tune of the Star Wars theme that reminds me of that Saturday Night Live skit where Bill Murray sings the Star Wars lounge song.
 The only real difference is that Carrie Fisher performs with glazed eyes and a stare far more distant than even the one Luke used when he gazed off with yearning for adventure at the two setting suns in the desert skies of Tatooine.